hraban/trivial-backtrace/website/source/index.md

 it, and what sort of arguments can be used to customize it.
 `trivial-backtrace` is a simple solution to generating a backtrace portably.
-As of {today}, it supports Allegro Common Lisp, LispWorkds, ECL, MCL, SCL, SBCL and CMUCL.
+As of {today}, it supports Allegro Common Lisp, LispWorks, ECL, MCL, SCL, SBCL and CMUCL.
 Its interface consists of three functions and one variable:

  * print-backtrace